 By Gordon Buay

-NB: The author is a former Secretary General of South Sudan Democratic Front (SSDF) and the signatory of Washington Declaration between the SPLM and the SSDF in 2008.
-Email: [email protected]
+The author is a former Secretary General of South Sudan Democratic Front (SSDF) and a signatory of Washington Declaration between SPLM and SSDF.
+He could be reached at [email protected]